 Many things can affect your health and wellbeing; you may be feeling isolated, lonely, or anxious, or want to meet people at a community group or start a hobby.
-As a Social Prescriber I may be able to help you.
+A Social Prescriber may be able to help you.

-Social Prescriber s work together with patients to focus on what matters to them.
-I connect people to community groups, agencies and charities for support, advice, and companionship.
+Social Prescribers collaborate with patients to focus on what matters to them.
+They connect people to community groups, agencies or charities for support, advice, or companionship.

-This represents a new relationship between patients, professionals and the health and the care system.
-It provides a positive shift in power and decision making that enables patients (you), to feel informed, have a voice and be connected to your community.
+This represents a new relationship between patients, professionals and the health and care system.
+It provides a positive shift in power and decision making that enables patients to feel informed, have a voice and be connected to each other and their communities.